JustTagIt/DevelopmentHandbook/css_guidelines.md

 Normalize its a great base for your css rules to work as expected across various browsers https://necolas.github.io/normalize.css/8.0.1/normalize.css

-Note: Normalize CSS in included with bootstrap - so if you are using Bootstrap (as most projects call for) then you can skip this step
+Note: Normalize CSS in included with bootstrap - so if you are using Bootstrap (as most projects call for) then you can skip this step.

 # What about our CSS